microsoft/msphpsql/README.md

 ## Limitations

 - This release contains the PHP 7 port of the SQLSRV and PDO_SQLSRV drivers, and does not provide backwards compatibility with PHP 5.
-- Binding output parameter using emulate prepare is not supported.
+- Binding output parameters using emulate prepare is not supported.
 - Linux
   - ODBC 3.52 is supported but not 3.8.
   - Connection using named instances using '\' is not supported.